osohq/oso/docs/get-started.rst

 would like us to modify the policy such that employees can only see their own expenses.

-We can extend our existing rule with a second condition:
+To accomplish that, we can extend our existing rule with a second condition:

 .. literalinclude:: /examples/getting-started/server-06.rb
   :caption: server.rb